 In order to improve the functioning of the Board of Directors, we evaluate and analyze the effectiveness of the Board of Directors.
 With the cooperation of an outside consulting firm, we conducted an anonymous survey of all directors and corporate auditors, including outside directors.
 Based on the responses to the questionnaire, we analyze and evaluate the effectiveness of the Board of Directors.
-In addition, starting with the effectiveness evaluation in FY2022, the evaluation method was improved by conducting interviews based on the results of a questionnaire by an outside consulting organization.
+In addition, starting with the effectiveness evaluation in FY2023, the evaluation method was improved by conducting interviews to all directors and corporate auditors based on the results of a questionnaire by an outside consulting organization and receiving a report as a third-party evaluation.